stuycs-gh-classrooms/nxtm-p01-pd09-crashouts/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- The main ball

 2D Array:
-- YOUR ANSWER HERE
+- The boxes with scores

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- r to reset
+- esc to pause
+- space to resume
+- maybe arrow key control the bracket

 Mouse Control:
-- Mouse movement:
+- Mouse movement: x only
-- Mouse pressed:
+- Mouse pressed: left click to respawn when the ball touches non-bounceable walls

 ### Classes